|

 Not that you really need to get tix before taking off for most shows, concerts, plays, operas, and other staged events (unless they're massive popular or one-time-only productions).
 For the most part, you can get tickets at the door of the theater around 1pm on the day of performance, and usually for less than the official rate.

 Keith Prowse (www.keithprowse.com) — If missing that one show will spoil your trip, book ahead with KP.
-The agency has tix at all the important venues in London (including Wimbledon, soccer games, and the Chelsea Flower Show), Germany, Paris (cabaret, mostly), and Dublin.
+You will pay full price, but the agency has tix at all the important venues in London (including Wimbledon, soccer games, and the Chelsea Flower Show), Germany, Paris (cabaret, mostly), and Dublin.

 HekTicket, Berlin (www.hekticket.de) Half-price tickets in Berlin.
 Two locations: in the entrance hall of the German bank on Hardenbergstrasse, near the zoo; and at the Alexanderplatz S-Bahn station on Alex Karl Liebknecht Strasse (cash only).